 Create more space and beauty with these Open Kitchen Shelves Farmhouse Style.
 Grouping similar items and colors on open shelves makes your kitchen feel comfortable and organized.

-I’m loving the look of Open Kitchen Shelves Farmhouse Style.
-However, when the concept of open shelving in the kitchen first came on the design scene, I said no never, not me.
+When the concept of open shelving in the kitchen first came on the design scene, I said no never, not me.
 How could I lose all that storage when the upper cabinets are removed.
 Also, being a neat freak some what, I like everything tidy and hidden behind doors.
-As time has passed and I’m seeing all the great looking kitchens that have open shelving, I am realizing it does look neat and stylish.
-I’ve noticed one common theme among the staging of the shelve that I like, the use of one color or tone of items that are put on the shelves.
+As time has passed and I'm seeing all the great looking kitchens that have open shelving, I am realizing it does look neat and stylish.
+I've noticed one common theme among the staging of the shelve that I like, the use of one color or tone of items that are put on the shelves.
 Stacking like items and not filling up the shelves completely creates a pleasing focal point in a kitchen.

 Look Linger Love created a beautiful tour of a Sullivan’s Island home that had a kitchen that really caught my eye.
 The wood shelves against the white planked walls and the marble counter tops make a stunning focal point.
 Again the use of stacking and grouping like items really makes this shelving unit functional as well as pretty.

-Do you love the stools as much as I do from this Sullivans’s Island home?
+Do you love the stools as much as I do from this Sullivans's Island home?
 The natural wood looks great with the dark iron adding a touch of farmhouse to any kitchen.
-These stools are made out of mango wood, how cool is that!
-The overall height is 28″ and they sit 26.75 floor to seat and they weigh about 24 pounds.
-To purchase these for your home, just click here.

 Ashton Design Studio created this gorgeous open shelving concept when they remodeled this kitchen.
 The use of white subway tile behind the shelves creates a bright and open feel to a once dark kitchen.